wkumari/draft-wkumari-opsawg-sdi/README.md

    unique device identifier to the certificate publication server, while more capable devices may generate and send self-signed certificates.

+   This reference architecture needs a serialization format for the key material.
+Due to the prevalence of tooling support for it on network devices, X.509 certificates are a convenient format to exchange public keys.
+However, most of the meta-data that would use for revocation and aging will not be used and should be ignored by both the client and server.

 3.2.
 Certificate Publication Server

    The certificate publication server contains a database of